 - Add in cream cheese and pulse 5 times.
 Add in cold butter and pulse 5-7 times.

-- With the motor running quickly pour in the water and vinegar into the flour.
+- With the motor running quickly pour in the water.
 It should look crumbly!

 - Place in a piece of plastic wrap and wrap tightly.